CoffeeTronics/CircuitPython_Workshop_Demos/README.md

 Demo 3-2: APDS9960 (proximity, gesture, color): Gesture mapped to WAV files
 Demo 3-3: APDS9960 (proximity, gesture, color): Color measurement taken with RGB values displayed on LCD and color reproduced on NeoPixels
 Demo 3-4: APDS9960 (proximity, gesture, color): Gesture mapped to audio tone, as a simple digital "Theremin"
+Demo 4-0: Snake game ported to use IMU as user input, NVM high score, and sound effects

 Over time more project demos will be added.